0dpe/Linux-Journey/README.md

      programs.home-manager.enable = true;
    }
    ```
+   Note: `home.nix` is in the same directory as `flake.nix` because `import ./home.nix` is specified in the flake.
 1. Connect to internet.
 Use `# nixos-rebuild switch`.\
    `flake.lock` is automatically updated and now contains version information about both `nixpkgs` and `home-manager`.\
    See [available options](https://nix-community.github.io/home-manager/options.xhtml "Home Manager Manual") to edit `home.nix`.